tineggarcia/baking-frenzy/README.md

     * Footer sits on the same background color as the header to keep consistency on the colour scheme and design of the website.
     * The footer basically contains all Baking Frenzy Cake's social media accounts.
-Obviously each icon diverts the webpage that corresponds to the selected.
+Obviously, each icon diverts the webpage that corresponds to the selected.

 ![Footer image](readme-images/footer.png)